nepi-engine/nepi_setup/NEPI_DOCKER_LITE_SETUP.md

 # NEPI Docker Lite Setup Instructions
-This tutorial will walk you through setting up, configuring, and running a NEPI Docker Lite installation on a suitable edge processor.
+This tutorial will walk you through setting up, configuring, and running a NEPI Docker Lite Installation on a suitable edge processor.

 **NOTE:** NEPI Docker Lite installation will make minimal changes to your device's operating system configuration with no NEPI management of operating system services (i.e. HOSTNAME, NETWORK, WIFI, SSH, SAMBA SHARED DRIVES, DOCKER ...)

+NEPI Lite Installations are recommended for PC base installations and trial Edge-Compute processor installations.

 After testing with the Lite installation, you can upgrade your system to a Full installation with support for both local and remote real-time management of operating system services through User Interface and API controls.